 All waters shall be maintained free of toxic substances in concentrations that produce detrimental physiological responses in human, plant, animal, or aquatic life.

-Each Regional Water Board basin plan has a narrative water quality objective for toxicity similar to the above.
+Each Regional Water Board Basin Plan has a narrative water quality objective for toxicity similar to the above.
 The narrative water quality objective is evaluated by selecting an appropriate numeric evaluation guideline, in accordance with section 6.1.3 of the Listing Policy.

 The 2018 Criteria recognize that the toxicity of aluminum is dependent on water chemistry conditions.
 The 2018 Criteria takes into account three water chemistry parameters – pH, total hardness, and dissolved organic carbon (“DOC”) – known to alter the toxicity of aluminum by affecting the bioavailability of aluminum in the water column (i.e., some forms of aluminum are more bioavailable than others).
 The more bioavailable the aluminum is, the more likely it is to cause a toxic effect to aquatic life.